TshirtsOnYou.com - 4662 Ashton Rd - Sarasota, FL - 941.924.4945

 usually makes that pocket unusable, stitching the pocket closed.

-Every color has an associated cost; different colors have different chemical
+Every color has a cost; different colors have different chemical

 make-ups, which make them more or less expensive than others.